alexelshamouty/alexelshamouty.github.io/content/posts/platform-engineering-antipatterns.md

 # Platform Engineering Antipatterns

 You are probably already on your path to implementing platform engineering in your company.
 Maybe it was triggered by a major cloud transformation or a significant overhaul of your software development practices.

-<!--more-->

 Perhaps you embarked on this journey because you’ve been struggling with DevOps or SRE practices.
 You are thinking platform engineering is loved, cherished and promoted by the industry, so, there must be something to it?

+<!--more-->

-One thing is for sure: you started this path because you want a better and more efficient model for your organization—whether to speed up development or reduce costs.
+One thing is for sure: you started this path because you want a better and more efficient model for your organization whether to speed up development or reduce costs.
 Who wouldn’t want that?

 ---

 ## What Do You Mean by a Platform?

-In this article, we discuss platforms through the lens of cloud modernization.
-Our focus is mostly on internal developer platforms.
-Therefore, when we refer to a platform in this article, we mean an **internal developer platform**.
+In this blog, we will discuss platforms through the lens of cloud modernization.
+From this lens, our focus is mostly on internal developer platforms.
+Therefore, we mostly refer to “internal developer platforms” when we talk about a platform in this blog.

 ---

-## Why This Article?
+## Why This blog?

 Despite good intentions and valuable promises, platforms often fail due to systematic issues and unforeseen challenges.
 They promise to solve many problems: reduce complexity, increase innovation, and streamline operations.
-But they can fall short in addressing broader contextual needs that go beyond technology.
+But they fail in addressing broader contextual needs that go beyond technology.

+This will lead to all sorts of challenges we will see when we are discussing the antipatterns that push platforms into disorder and make it difficult for organizations to realize the benefits they desire from platforms.

-This article aims to provide mental models that help you navigate these complexities and guardrail your strategy from the start.
+In this blog we aim at providing some mental models that would help you navigate those complexities and guardrail your strategy from the start.

 ---

 ## But What Is an Antipattern?

-In this article, we use the term *antipattern* in the same manner as Donella H. Meadows describes it in her book *Thinking in Systems*:
+In this blog, we use the term *antipattern* in the same manner as Donella H. Meadows describes it in her book *Thinking in Systems*:

 > "An antipattern can be understood as a systemic trap or archetype.
 A recurring dysfunctional pattern in complex systems that leads to undesirable outcomes."

 I have never met anyone in my career—or in life for that matter—who set out to execute a strategy knowing it would fail and lead to dysfunctional outcomes.
 Yet, those outcomes occur!

-In this article we will highlight areas to be cautious about and questions you might face when implementing and designing your platform strategy.
+In this blog we will highlight areas to be cautious about and questions you might face when implementing and designing your platform strategy.

 These antipatterns arise within specific contexts rather than being universal.
 They emerge unintentionally, as a consequence of the complex nature of technological transformation.
 If you observe the symptoms we outline below, you have likely encountered an antipattern.